thacherT1D/new-angular-curriculum/Unit-3/03-angular-with-express-project.md

 **Exercise** If you don't have it already, add the ability to delete an ice cream directly from the index of all ice creams.
 You'll need to use the `$http` service to delete an ice cream from the databse.

 **Exercise** Refactor your earlier app so that all functionality lives in the `index.ejs` file.
 You should be able to add and edit ice creams from this single page (similar to how you added posts in the Reddit clone).
 Don't worry about routing yet -- we'll break these CRUD operations out into separate files and use the angular router soon enough!
+Note: in order for data to be passed from your form to your server correctly, you may need to add the following line to your `server.js` file: `app.use(bodyParser.json());`

 **Bonus** Try to create some custom directives for your ice cream app.
 What sorts of issues do you run into?